raphlinus/raphlinus.github.io/_posts/2024-01-29-good-parallel-computer.md

 An advantage of this approach is that it doesn’t change the execution model, so existing languages and tools can still be used.
 Unfortunately, most existing languages are poor at expressing and exploiting parallelism at both the SIMD and thread level – shaders have a more limited execution model but at least it’s clear how to execute them in parallel efficiently.
 And for thread-level parallelism, avoiding performance loss from context switches is challenging.
 Hopefully, newer languages such as [Mojo] will help, and potentially can be adapted to GPU-like execution models as well.

 I’m skeptical this approach will actually become competitive with GPUs and AI accelerators, as there is just a huge gap in throughput per watt compared with GPUs – about an order of magnitude.
 Also, GPUs (and AI accelerators) won’t be standing still either.

+### Maybe the hardware is already there?

+It's possible that there is hardware currently shipping that meets my criteria for a good parallel computer, but its potential is held back by software.
+GPUs generally have a "command processor" onboard, which, in cooperation with the host-side driver, breaks down the rendering and compute commands into chunks to be run by the actual execution units.
+Invariably, this command processor is hidden and cannot run user code.
+Opening that up could be quite interesting.
+A taste of that is in Hans-Kristian Arntzen's notes on implementing work graphs in open source drivers: [Workgraphs in vkd3d-proton].

+GPU designs vary in how much is baked into the hardware and how much is done by a command processor.
+Programmability is a good way to make things more flexible.
+The main limiting factor is the secrecy around such designs.
+Even in GPUs with open source drivers, the firmware (which is what runs on the command processor) is very locked down.
+Of course, a related challenge is security; opening up the command processor to user code increases the vulnerability surface area considerably.
+But from a research perspective, it should be interesting to explore what's possible aside from security concerns.

+Another interesting direction is the rise of "Accelerated Processing Units" which integrate GPUs and powerful CPUs in the same address space.
+Conceptually, these are similar to integrated graphics chips, but those rarely have enough performance to be interesting.
+From what I've seen, running existing APIs on this hardware (Vulkan for compute shaders, or one of the modern variants of OpenCL) would also not have good latency for synchronizing work back to the CPU, due to context switching overhead, but it's possible a high priority or dedicated thread might quickly process items placed in a queue by GPU-side tasks.
+The key idea is queues running at full throughput, rather than async remote procedure calls with potentially huge latency.

 ## Complexity